Battle of Los Angeles: Alarms raised

 On 24 February 1942, the Office of Naval Intelligence issued a warning that an attack on mainland California could be expected within the next ten hours.
 That evening, many flares and blinking lights were reported from the vicinity of defense plants.
 An alert was called at 7:18 pm, and was lifted at 10:23 pm.
 Renewed activity began early in the morning of 25 February.
 Air raid sirens sounded at 2:25 am throughout Los Angeles County.
 A total blackout was ordered and thousands of air raid wardens were summoned to their positions.
 At 3:16 am, the 37th Coast Artillery Brigade began firing .50-caliber machine guns and 12.8 lb anti-aircraft shells into the air at reported aircraft; over 1,400 shells were eventually fired.
 Pilots of the 4th Interceptor Command were alerted but their aircraft remained grounded.
 The artillery fire continued sporadically until 4:14 am.
 The "all clear" was sounded and the blackout order was lifted at 7:21 am.

-Several buildings and vehicles were damaged by shell fragments, and five civilians died as an indirect result of the anti-aircraft fire: three were killed in car accidents in the ensuing chaos and two of heart attacks attributed to the stress of the hour-long action.
-The incident was front-page news along the West Coast and across the nation.
+Several buildings and vehicles were damaged by shell fragments, and five civilians died as an indirect result of the anti-aircraft fire: three were killed in car crashes in the ensuing chaos and two of heart attacks attributed to the stress of the hour-long action.
+The incident was front-page news across the nation.